Printing press: Operation

-This woodcut from 1568 shows the left printer removing a page from the press while the one at right inks the text-blocks.
-Such a duo could reach 14,000 hand movements per working day, printing ca. 3,600 pages in the process.
+This woodcut from 1568 shows the printer on the left removing a printed sheet while the printer on the right inks the type.
+Working together, they could perform 14,000 hand movements and produce c.
+3,600 impressions in a working day.

-A printing press, in its classical form, is a standing mechanism, ranging from 5 to 7 ft long, 3 ft wide, and 7 ft tall.
-The small individual metal letters known as type would be set up by a compositor into the desired lines of text.
-Several lines of text would be arranged at once and were placed in a wooden frame known as a galley.
-Once the correct number of pages were composed, the galleys would be laid face up in a frame, also known as a forme, which itself is placed onto a flat stone, 'bed,' or 'coffin.'
+A classical printing press is a stationary machine about 5 to 7 ft long, 3 ft wide, and 7 ft tall.
+A compositor set the type, the small individual metal letters, into the desired lines of text.
+Several lines were arranged at once and inserted into a wooden frame, the galley.
+Once the correct number of pages was composed, the galleys were laid face up in another frame called a forme, which rested on a flat stone, the bed.